1. Advertising and setting the price of seized assets

 The SIV, which the bailiff mandated by the creditor may access, provides information on the civil status of the holder of registration certificates for motor vehicles and two-wheeled vehicles, the registration number and the vehicle's characteristics.

-The creditor may not access these databases directly, but can do so through the bailiff mandated to perform the forced execution.
+The creditor may not access these databases directly, but can do so through the bailiff mandated to perform the enforcement.

 6. Information about online judicial auctions

 There are two types of online auction in France for the auctioning of moveable property:

 - Live auctions, which are partially computerised: the sale physically takes place at a given location and is broadcast live online on the website of the professional person or body conducting the auction, or on one of the appropriate websites available to professional auctioneers (https://www.interencheres.com/ or https://uk.drouot.com/).
 These judicial auctions are permitted as there is nothing to prevent them and they are becoming increasingly common.

 - Online auctions, which are entirely computerised: the auction takes place solely online, without a physical presence at a given location.
 Such auctions are not permitted in judicial cases under the current law (although they are in voluntary cases) owing to technical legal hurdles.

 (Partially) computerised auctions are only possible for moveable property.

 The professionals who conduct the auctions may advertise them outside France, and bids may be submitted from any bidder irrespective of their location or nationality and whether the sale is live or not (there are also remote auction procedures whereby bids are transmitted in writing or by telephone).

 In order to take part in a computerised auction, the person (potential bidder) is not required to provide their signature, but the professional in charge of the auction may require a credit card imprint.
 The professional in charge of the auction receives registrations, which can in principle be conveyed by any means, the most common being through the website on which the auction will be broadcast.
 Written bids are possible on any medium.